gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 The `dependency` block supports the following arguments:

+- `name` (label): You can define multiple `dependency` blocks in a single terragrunt config.
+As such, each block needs a name to differentiate between the other blocks, which is what the first label of the block is used for.
+You can reference the specific dependency output by the name.
+E.g if you had a block `dependency "vpc"`, you can reference the outputs of this dependency with the expression `dependency.vpc.outputs`.
 - `config_path` (attribute): Path to a Terragrunt module (folder with a `terragrunt.hcl` file) that should be included as a dependency in this configuration.
 - `skip_outputs` (attribute): When `true`, skip calling `terragrunt output` when processing this dependency.
 If